BPMspaceUG/BPMspaceCloud/README.md

 The _Imixs-Cloud_ is based on a [docker swarm](https://docs.docker.com/engine/swarm/) cluster environment.
 Docker swarm is much easier to setup and in its management compared to a Kubernetes cluster.
 However, when deciding which platform  to use, you should consider your own criterias. _Imixs-Cloud_ is optimized to **build**, **run** and **maintain** business services in small and medium-sized enterprises.

-### STEP I - ssh to docker-master-001 OR OR devtest.bpmspace.net - login as rootmessages
+### STEP I - ssh to docker-master-001 - login as rootmessages

 	sudo /mnt/gluster/gluster_bpmspacecloud/BPMspaceCloud/bpmspace_step_05_01_dockerswarm.sh $MASTER001IP